quavedev/meteor-packages/react-data/README.md

     const snapshot = await method('saveSnapshot', {
       snapshot: {
         _id: snapshotId,
-        items
+        items,
       },
     });
     clear();
   };

   // continue to render...
-}
+};
 ```

 You can also provide options for `useMethod` such as:

 - `onError`: it's called with the error, only when it's not expected.
 It's useful when you want to log errors
   for example.
 The promise will also be rejected with this error right after
   this is invoked.
 One argument will be passed with the following properties:
   - `error`: in case of errors
   - `methodName`: the method name
   - `arg`: the arg sent to the method
 - `onSuccess`: it's called with the result of your method when it finishes
   without errors.
 The promise will also be resolved with this result right
   after this is invoked.
 One argument will be passed with the following
   properties:
   - `result`: the response of the method
   - `methodName`: the method name
   - `arg`: the arg sent to the method
 - `onExpectedError`: it's called with the error, only when it's expected.
 Two
   arguments will be passed with the following properties:
   - first: the `expectedReason`, usually a String, of the error when provided
     in an `EXPECTED_ERROR`.
 Otherwise, you can also set a custom default
     text with `QuaveReactData.setDefaultExpectedErrorReason` method
     expected errors or it will pass `Unknown error` text.
   - second: is an object with the following properties:
     - `error`: the error object
     - `methodName`: the method name